segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/pushwoosh/index.md

 title: Pushwoosh Source
 ---

-[Pushwoosh] (https://pushwoosh.com/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners){:target="_blank”} provides a comprehensive mobile engagement platform, offering advanced push notifications and in-app messaging to enhance customer interactions and retention.
+[Pushwoosh] (https://pushwoosh.com/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners){:target="_blank”} provides a comprehensive mobile engagement platform, offering advanced push notifications, and in-app messaging to enhance customer interactions and retention.

-This is an [Event Cloud Source](/docs/sources/#event-cloud-sources) that can not only export data into your Segment warehouse but also federate the exported data into your other enabled Segment Destinations.
+This is an [Event Cloud Source](/docs/sources/#event-cloud-sources) that can  export data into your Segment warehouse, as well as federate the exported data into your other enabled Segment Destinations.

 This source is maintained by Pushwoosh.
 If you have any issues with it, [contact their Support team](mailto:support@pushwoosh.com)